arethetypeswrong/arethetypeswrong.github.io/docs/problems/NoResolution.md

 While few libraries care about supporting a long-past EOL version of Node, maintainers of very popular libraries should be aware that many TypeScript users are still using `--moduleResolution node`.
 If they aren’t literally using Node 10, they really should move away from it, but sometimes migrating can be difficult because it introduces new errors caused by _incorrect dependency typings_—the problem this tool was made to diagnose.
 Popular libraries often choose to adopt a strategy that allows `--moduleResolution node10` to work even without `"exports"` support. https://github.com/andrewbranch/example-subpath-exports-ts-compat demonstrates several such strategies.

-## Ignore issue

-You can use the `profile` `node16` to ignore this issue.
-It will be reported as `node10: (ignored) 💀 Resolution failed` with a red export path but it the check will not exit with an error anymore.
-[Learn more in the CLI Readme](https://github.com/arethetypeswrong/arethetypeswrong.github.io/tree/main/packages/cli#profiles).
+> You can use the [`--profile node16` option on the CLI](https://github.com/arethetypeswrong/arethetypeswrong.github.io/tree/main/packages/cli#profiles) to ignore issues that only affect `--moduleResolution node10`.